-During the Spring and Summer, you can almost always find the ingredients for pico de gallo in my fridge.
+During the Summer, you can almost always find the ingredients for pico de gallo in my fridge and pantry.
 This delightful Mexican condiment has a fresh tomato base and is flecked with raw onions and minced jalapeno.
 Just-squeezed lime juice adds a refreshing tartness.
 If I have cilantro, sometimes I'll stir that in, too.

-To simply enjoy the pure flavor of pico de gallo, serve as a dip with crunchy tortilla chips.
+To simply enjoy the pure flavor of pico de gallo, serve as a dip with crunchy tortilla chips .
 Or use the versatile mix in a number of creative ways.
 Place on top of grilled fish or steak.
-Stir into a salad of mixed greens or fold with cooked couscous.
+Stir into a salad of mixed greens, or fold with cooked couscous.
 Toss with shredded chicken and you've got a quick filling for tacos or enchiladas frescos.
 Place in between soft tortillas with cheese and make quesadillas.
-Puree in the food processor for salsa.
+Puree in the food processor for a smoother salsa.

 1 teaspoon minced garlic